 Step 2: Boil Water

-Set the stove burner to medium-high to high heat and let the water heat up until it starts boiling.
+Set the stove burner to medium-high to high heat and let the cold water heat up until it starts boiling.
 Adding a little salt causes a chemical reaction that will get the water boiling sooner.

 Step 3: Add Rice to the Pot